davewasthere/davebeer/_posts/2012-06-11-the-cost-of-a-cup-of-tea.md

 ---
 layout: post
 title: The cost of a cup of tea
+description: What I do in my spare time... work out the cost of a cup of tea and the difference between using electricity or gas to make it.
 ---
 This is the sort of thing that occupies my brain some days...